 - Too good to be true — are there offers advertised on the website which look too good to be true.
 Remember, with interest rates at an all-time low, you should be suspicious of investments guaranteeing such high returns.

-These aren’t all the signs, but they show the trends being used that you need to be wary of.
+These aren’t all the signs of fake investor stocks and sites, but they show the trends being used by scammers that you need to be wary of.
+As an investor, you should be watching for these signs of investment scams.

-If you see or hear about a bond opportunity from any companies, comparison sites, or even friends and family, it’s important to do your own digging.
+If you see or hear about bond opportunities from any companies, comparison sites, or even friends and family, it’s important to do your own digging before investing in the offer.

-Check the company’s official website and speak to them directly.
-If the person who originally contacted you isn’t available, speak to someone else in the investment department to confirm the deal you’ve been told about.
+Check the company’s official website and speak to the investors directly.
+If the person who originally contacted you isn’t available, speak to someone else in the investment department to confirm the offer you’ve been told about.

 You should also take a close look at the website’s disclaimers and terms and conditions.
-It may seem like a lot of effort, but better to be safe than sorry.
+It may seem like a lot of effort when looking into investment opportunities, but better to be safe than sorry when investing.

-We know what fraudsters are doing and we’re working hard to combat these criminals.
-We’ve already identified over 25 sites which we’ve taken action against — or are in the process of doing.
+We know what fraudsters are doing and we’re working hard to combat these scam criminals.
+We’ve already identified 25+ sites which we’ve taken action against — or are in the process of stopping the investment scheme.

-Unfortunately, as we take action, the fraudsters very quickly set up new sites.
-So it’s important that you stay vigilant and know what to look out for.
-For more on how to protect your money, see how to avoid being scammed.
+Unfortunately, as we take action, the fraudsters very quickly set up new scam sites that are easy to fall victim to.
+So it’s important that you stay vigilant and know what to look out for when dealing with scams, investment fraud, and fake sites.
+For more on how to protect your money and financial accounts, see how to avoid being scammed.

-If you come across a website which includes ‘Aviva’ but suspect something’s not quite right, it’s best to trust your gut.
+If you come across a website which includes ‘Aviva’ but suspect something’s not quite right or that it is a scam, it’s best to trust your gut.
 You can report it to us and we’ll investigate it right away.

 Contacted by a fraudster or fallen victim to a scam?